 Montgomery Village, Santa Rosa

 One of the grandest shopping centers in Sonoma County, this open-air mall covers all the bases, with more than 70 shops offering fine clothing, shoes, home accessories, jewelry, and beauty products.
 Some highlights include J. Jill, Sur La Table, White House/Black Market, and Copperfield’s Books.
-Amid the anchor tenants, some special finds include Birds Nest Antiques, Fireside Stationery, Village Art Supply and an endless array of adorable must-have items from Reverie Baby.
+Amid the anchor tenants, some special finds include Birds Nest Antiques, Fireside Stationery, and Village Art Supply.
 Part of the fun is walking from store to store on a path of gardens, frequent live music performances, and al fresco relaxation, as you refresh and refuel at Acre Coffee, or enjoy a meal at Monti’s Rotisserie & Bar.